Saurabh-html/College-Web-Appllication/README.md

 - Users can view and edit their profiles to keep their information up-to-date.

 ### Resource Access
-- Users can easily access and utilize various online learning materials and resources.
+- Users can easily access and utilize various learning materials and resources.

-### Mentor Interaction
+### Activity Notifications
-- Allows users to connect with mentors for additional support and guidance.
+- Allows users to participate in various events organized.

-### Tuition Application
+### Research Papers
-- Users can apply for tuition services directly through the platform.
+- Users can browse as well as uplpoad their own papers.

 ### Session Management
 - Ensures secure session handling with proper login/logout mechanisms.